Modeling cyclicality and intransitivity in paired comparisons data: Model selection

 Algorithm FTBS is computationally simple.
-It requires $\binom{K}{2}$ simple tests, cf. \eqref{phi_ij:nu_cyclic}, followed by the construction of the linearly independent sets $\mathcal{S}_{1}^{*},\ldots, \mathcal{S}_{4}^{*}$ which is computationally a simple task.
-In addition FTBS requires the fitting and consequent evaluation, by testing for lack of fit, of at most four linear models, cf. Theorems \ref{Thm-LF} and \ref{Thm-intermediate-model-gof}.
+It requires $\binom{K}{2}$ elementary tests, see \eqref{phi_ij:nu_cyclic}, followed by the construction of the linearly independent sets $\mathcal{S}_{1}^{*},\ldots,\mathcal{S}_{4}^{*}$, which is computationally straightforward.
+In addition, FTBS requires fitting and evaluating, through lack--of--fit testing, at most four linear models; see Theorem \ref{Thm-intermediate-model-gof}.
+The theoretical properties of FTBS are investigated in Theorem \ref{thm:select:triad:convergence} below.

-\begin{remark} The construction of the sets $\mathcal{S}_1^*,\ldots,\mathcal{S}_4^*$ defined above and the structure of Algorithm FTBS are motivated by Theorems \ref{Thm-LF}, \ref{thm:unique:minimal:model} and \ref{thm:ticks:real:model}.
-The key idea is that the more ticks the more likely a column is associated with a minimal model.
-Further observe that the starred sets are linearly independent from their predecessors. \end{remark}